 For transformational change

 We focus on a few so that in-depth transformational change to occur.
 The greater the quality of relationship we have with a person, the greater will be the impact on that person.
-By selecting and focusing on a few mentees, people’s worldview and inner values will be impacted, something a broad ministry to many cannot accomplish.
+By selecting and focusing on a few mentees, the mentor will impact people’s worldview and inner values, something a broad ministry to many cannot accomplish.